NotCoffee418/SimpleBacktestLib/docs/type-backtestresult.md

 The `BacktestResult` class is a record that contains the results of a backtest.
 It contains the following properties:

-- `TotalProfitInBase`: The total profit made during the backtest, expressed in the base asset.
-This factors in the value of the entire balance (quote and base).
 - `TotalProfitInQuote`: The total profit made during the backtest, expressed in the quote asset.
 This factors in the value of the entire balance (quote and base).
 - `ProfitRatio`: The ratio of total gain or loss throughout the backtest.
 - `BuyAndHoldProfitRatio`: The ratio of total gains or loss that would have occurred when buying and holding the asset instead of trading.